 ..And other innovative themes in Medical Education…

-For eleven years, this day has consistently attracted over one hundred faculty and is continuously widely anticipated by our medical educators.
+For twelve years, this day has consistently attracted over one hundred faculty and is continuously widely anticipated by our medical educators.

 Davidoff Education Day Poster Session

 The Office of Faculty Development coordinates the Annual Davidoff Education Day as well as the Poster Session that is included in the program.
+The Office of Faculty Development invites you to celebrate the academic achievements of our faculty at a cocktail reception and poster session immediately following the 12th Annual Davidoff Education Day on March 26, 2015.
 This session is a perfect way for our faculty to showcase their research in medical education that is occurring at Einstein affiliates.
-In 2014, these academic achievements were celebrated with a cocktail reception.
-We welcomed poster presentations related to medical education in any of the following areas: